-From the toolbar of this panel $\leftarrow$ $\checkmark$ $\overrightarrow{}$ + $\overrightarrow{}$ $\rightarrow$ the user is allowed to:
+From the toolbar of this panel $\leftarrow$ $\nearrow$ $\uparrow$ + = $\rightarrow$ the user is allowed to:

-- Go back to the chart type selection with the < button - Connect or disconnect if the widget to the map.
+- Go back to the chart type selection with the button - Connect or disconnect the widget to the map.
 When a widget is connected to the map, the information displayed in the widget are automatically filtered with the map viewport.
-When a widget is not linked, it otherwise shows all the elements of that level regardless of the map viewport - Configure a filter T for the widget data (more information on how to configure a filter can be found in Filtering Layers section). - Add new layers + to existing chart configuration - Delete the current layer in and it's related chart configuration from the wizard - Move forward • Move forward button prohibits the user from proceeding further when some chart is invalid
+When a widget is not linked, it otherwise shows all the elements of that level regardless of the map viewport - Configure a filter for the widget data (more information on how to configure a filter can be found in Filtering Layers section). - Add new layers + to existing chart configuration - Move forward to the next step when the settings are completed.
+The button prohibits the user from proceeding further when some chart is invalid